-The ISTJ personality type is the second most popular one (11.6% of the U.S. population).
+The ISTJ personality type is likely to be the most popular one (around 13% of the population).
 “Only the facts, please” is their motto – ISTJ personalities respect facts greatly and tend to accumulate a lot of information in their own memory.
-One of the key contributing factors is their S trait, which allows ISTJs to analyse the surroundings quite effortlessly.
+One of the key contributing factors is their Observant nature, which allows ISTJs to analyse the surroundings quite effortlessly.

 Due to their straightforward approach, ISTJs may encounter difficulties when it becomes necessary to comprehend a competing theory or idea.
 However, people with this personality type are nearly unstoppable if they believe that a specific idea is valuable and can be implemented – they will consider it their duty to establish and maintain a smooth operation.
 As soon as the new procedure proves its usefulness (i.e. it becomes apparent that the new approach actually works), ISTJs will put a lot of effort to enable its successful implementation, even at the expense of their own health.